brentongunning/voodoo.js/README.md

 ### How to Build

-Voodoo currently builds on Windows.
-It would be great if someone ported the build engine to Unix and Python.
+Voodoo builds on Windows, Mac, and Linux.

 #### Step 1: Install Python 2.7